 What’s great about this route is that you can study and take the exams in your own time, allowing the course to fit flexibly around your life so if you want, you can have a job alongside it!
-The course allows you to specialise into an area of law, so the everyday work grind is similar to that of a solicitor!
+The course allows you to specialise in an area of law, so the everyday work grind is similar to that of a solicitor!

 You also have the option to qualify as a solicitor after becoming a ‘Fellow’, most people who go down this route are also normally exempt from training contracts!
 Definitely a great option to consider.

 Paralegal work is a great option for your law career if you don’t have a degree.
 With plenty of opportunities to be in different sized law firms or working as part of an in-house team, being employed as a paralegal allows you to interact with the law and lawyers everyday with a qualified lawyer.
-Sounds like invaluable experience right?!

 4. Legal Secretary

-Legal Secretaries are the back bones of most firms and in-house teams.
+Legal Secretaries are the backbones of most firms and in-house teams.
 Requiring no legal knowledge but great communication skills – this could be the perfect opportunity for you!